fatihguelec/CFD-Approach-for-the-Characterization-of-Airborne-Transmission-in-Turbulent-MC-Channels/README.md

 Figures 3, 4, 7-11: The MATLAB code files for each figure can be found in the repository.
 These files generate the plots and results as presented in the paper.

+Ansys Fluent always saves sampled DPM data into a single file (e.g., outlet.dpm), and when running multiple trials in a loop, it overwrites the previous file unless renamed between runs. file-parser.m file parses and splits a single Fluent DPM particle tracking output file into multiple trial-specific files based on flow-time discontinuities.

 ## **How to Use the Code**

 Download the dataset from Zenodo and extract it to a folder named "Data" in the same path as the MATLAB code.